5 people found this helpful

 - 1tbsp olive oil

-Solution 2: How to clean wooden furniture with lemon juice
+Solution 2: Polish and clean wooden furniture with lemon juice

 - 2 parts vinegar